telerik/blazor-docs/components/form/layout/colums.md

 >caption Add columns to a Form with Automatically generated fields

 You can set the `Columns` parameter when the Form component automatically generates the editors.
-The form will evenly spread the editors evenly across the columns.
+The form will spread the editors evenly across the columns.
 It will calculate it using this formula: `propertiesInModelCount / Columns`.

 ````CSHTML
 @* Add colums to the Form component *@